Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 TBIs occur when brain function is disrupted by a traumatic event and can range from mild to very severe.

-Mild TBIs can manifest themselves in the form of a concussion that can heal itself in a few weeks.
+Mild TBIs are a type of head injury that can manifest themselves in the form of a concussion that can heal itself in a few weeks.

-More severe TBIs may result in long-term and permanent cognitive impairment.
+More severe head injuries may result in loss of consciousness, brain damage, long-term and permanent cognitive impairment.

-Car accidents also frequently result in fractures to the skull, facial fractures, lacerations, and bruises, potentially causing permanent or long-lasting damage.
+Car accidents can also cause skull fractures, facial injuries, lacerations, and bruises, potentially causing chronic pain or permanent, long-lasting damage.

 -back to top

-The sudden jolt of your car that occurs during an accident moves your head and neck outside of its normal range of motion, straining your necks ligaments and tendons.
+The sudden jolt of your car that occurs during an accident moves your head and neck outside of its normal range of motion, straining the ligaments and tendons and causing neck pain and soft tissue injuries.

 Whiplash is a soft tissue injury that can be difficult to diagnose, so consult a doctor or chiropractor after your accident to rule it out.

-Serious spinal injuries that can result in paralysis or death can also occur in car accidents but are far less common.
+Serious spinal cord injuries that can result in paralysis or death can also occur in auto accidents but are far less common.

 -back to top